Mission & History

 By sharing in that task, the Louisville Institute expresses its own conviction that strong religious communities grounded in enduring traditions of thought and practice are indispensable to a good society.
 As a program funded by Lilly Endowment, the Louisville Institute builds upon the Endowment's long-standing support of both leadership education and scholarly research on American religion, including American Catholicism, American Protestantism, the historic African-American churches, and the Hispanic religious experience.

 The Louisville Institute has conducted its work through a program of grantmaking, convening, and, more recently, a fellowship program in theological education.
-Current grant programs include: Pastoral Study Project, First Book Grant Program for Minority Scholars, Project Grants for Researchers, and Sabbatical Grants for Researchers.
+Current grant programs include: Pastoral Study Project, First Book Grant Program for Minority Scholars, Project Grants for Researchers, Sabbatical Grants for Researchers and Collaborative Inquiry Teams.
 Current fellowship programs in theological education include: Doctoral Fellowships, Postdoctoral Fellowships, and Dissertation Fellowships.
 Our convening work has principally gathered pastors, academics, and the two groups together.

 Since beginning its work in late 1990, the grant programs of the Louisville Institute have consistently supported academic research and other projects undertaken in the interest of strengthening North American church life.
 The focus of that work, however, and the particular grant programs offered have shifted from time to time.
 Listed below are those grant programs that have been discontinued.
 Following the link to each of them will take you to a listing of previous grants made in each of those grant programs.